 CS 46 W — Beginning Programming: Python

 In this introductory course for those with no experience in computer science, students will explore the world of programming by learning the fundamental syntax and meaning of the Python programming language.
 This course will introduce the general theories of computer programming and explore basic Python concepts.
-We will cover various concepts including control structures, repetitive tasks/loops, arrays, lists, and functions, through simple text games.
+We will cover various concepts including control structures, repetitive tasks/loops, arrays, lists, and functions through a pragmatic course project.
 By the end of the course, students will be able to write and build a program using Python and figure out how to solve a problem in a programmatic way.

 WHAT MAKES OUR ONLINE COURSES UNIQUE:

 You won't have 5,000 classmates.
 This course's enrollment is capped at 26 participants.